Student Activities Director & UIL Coordinator: Dana Terry

 The Light Brigade is a group of students who have dedicated their time and energies to prevent the use of alcohol and other illegal drugs by our youth.
 These students learn about addictions and the recovery process and are trained in peer pressure reversal techniques in order to present programs and act as role models for younger students in elementary and middle schools.
 Programs are presented during school and some outside school events.
 Membership is by application only.

 The purpose of the Minutemen organization is to assist the school in fostering "Patriot Pride" among the student body, primarily at football games and at other activities where deemed necessary.
 To be eligible to become and remain a member of the Minutemen, a student must pass all courses each six weeks and have no more than one N in citizenship and no U in citizenship during the current semester.
 Any student who has been placed in ISS, suspended, or placed in AEC during the current semester is ineligible to try out for Minutemen.
 Necessary qualities for membership include leadership, character, ability to work with others and a willingness to do volunteer services for the school.
-Membership is made up of senior, junior and sophomore students, with one being selected captain of the Minutemen.
+Membership is made up of freshmen through senior students, with one being selected captain of the Minutemen.
 A Minuteman placed in the reassignment room, ISS, suspended or placed in AEC may be subject to disciplinary action, which could result in termination from the organization.

 The Multicultural Club is open to all students interested in learning about the many cultures and ethnicities present at Lakeview Centennial High School.
 The purpose of this organization is to create a more informed student body through multicultural activities.